selimanac/defold-modplayer/README.md

 #### 3- Create Folders

 Create `/res/common/assets` folders in your project root.
 Then you can place your .xm and .mod files here.
+You can add subfolders as you like; `/res/common/assets/musics`

 ![Bundle](https://github.com/selimanac/defold-modplayer/blob/master/assets/screenshots/folders.png?raw=true)